Manuel S. Enverga University Foundation: The University

-The Luzonian Colleges attained full university status on August 8, 1968 with education secretary Onofre D. Corpus signing the university charter.
-Two years later, on February 12, 1970, the Luzonian University became a foundation, a strategic decision that demonstrated the civic-mindedness of its founders and incorporators who donated their shares of stocks to the University, a move that would eventually prove to be unique but forward looking in the annals of higher education.
+The Luzonian Colleges attained full university status on August 8, 1968, with education secretary Onofre D. Corpus signing the university charter.
+Two years later, on February 12, 1970, the Luzonian University became a foundation, a strategic decision that demonstrated the civic-mindedness of its founders and incorporators who donated their shares of stocks to the University.

 Founder-president Dr. Manuel S. Enverga died on June 14, 1981, secure in the knowledge that the university he founded would continue to serve the citizens of Quezon and the rest of Luzon.
-The Board of Trustees approved the renaming of the Luzonian University Foundation to Manuel S. Enverga University Foundation in 1983 in recognition of the founder-president’s magnanimity.
+The Board of Trustees approved the renaming of the Luzonian University Foundation to Manuel S. Enverga University Foundation in 1983 in recognition of the founder-president's magnanimity.

 Meanwhile, the Institute of Physical Education and Sports began to operate in 1979 as an adjunct of the College of Education while the College of Criminology and Law Enforcement, that used to be under the umbrella of the College of Arts and Sciences, became a full-fledged college in 1986.
 Similarly, the citizens of Candelaria, Quezon gathered written petitions for a satellite campus to open in the area.

-Thus, on June 15, 1992 with the required physical plant and laboratory facilities in place, the Candelaria campus started its operations.
+Thus, on June 15, 1992, with the required physical plant and laboratory facilities in place, the Candelaria campus started its operations.
 The Department of Education, Culture and Sports gave full recognition to the secondary education program on December 18, 1992.
 The full permit for the college programs was released in 1995.

 The global need for competent mariners spurred the opening of the Institute of Maritime Studies in 1993.
 The BS Tourism program was offered in 1997 under the College of Arts and Sciences.
 Two years later, the program was merged with the Institute of Hotel and Restaurant Management organized in 1995 due to the parallelism and similarity of courses, faculty and laboratory requirements.

 Meanwhile, the Environmental Science and Public Administration programs were offered in school year 2000–01 in response to the growing need for professionals in environmental management and preservation and public governance.

 The Manuel S. Enverga University Foundation offers various postgraduate programs in the liberal arts, education, physical education, business administration, public administration, and computer studies, and undergraduate programs in the arts and sciences, public administration, accountancy, business administration, law, education, engineering, criminology and law enforcement, architecture and fine arts, computer studies, maritime education and also technical courses.

-The various colleges and institutes have qualified, dedicated and competent faculty members and academic administrators who make education in the University excellence – driven, relevant, and adaptable to contemporary global needs.

 On March 11, 2009, the Commission on Higher Education granted autonomous status to the university.
 At that time, the university shortened and applied the name "Enverga University".